BX-Team/Vanilla-Reimagined/README.md

 ---

-Here is a list of **all the mods** that are included in this modpack:
+Here is a full list of **all the mods** that are included in this modpack:
 <details>
   <summary>Included mods...</summary>